BCom Money and Finance in India Notes Study Material

 Objectives of Money Market: The following are the main objectives of a money market:

-(b) To provide boost for overcoming short-term deficits.
+(b) To provide a boost for overcoming short-term deficits.

 (c) To enable the Central Bank to influence and regulate liquidity in the economy through its intervention in this market.

-(d) To provide a reasonable access to users of short-term funds to meet their requirements quickly, adequately and at reasonable costs.
+(d) To provide reasonable access to users of short-term funds to meet their requirements quickly, adequately, and at reasonable costs.

-Constituents of Capital Market: Indian capital market is one of the largest capital markets in the word.
+Constituents of Capital Market: Indian capital market is one of the largest capital markets in the world.
 In India, the capital market is broadly divided into two categories:

-(a) Gilt-Edged Market: The gilt-edged market is backed by the RBI for marketing the government and semi government securities.
-Since the government cannot default on its payment obligations, these securities are risk free and hence are known as gilt-edge, which means, of best quality.
+(a) Gilt-Edged Market: The gilt-edged market is backed by the RBI for marketing government and semi-government securities.
+Since the government cannot default on its payment obligations, these securities are risk-free and hence are known as gilt-edge, which means, of the best quality.
 In these securities, the returns are guaranteed and there is no scope for speculation and manipulation of the market.
-As the value of the securities remain stable, these securities are always demanded by banks and other financial institutions.
+As the value of the securities remains stable, these securities are always demanded by banks and other financial institutions.

-(d) Financial Services: The term, financial services can be defined as “activities, benefits and satisfaction connected with sale of money that offers to users and customers, financial related value.”
+(d) Financial Services: The term, financial services can be defined as “activities, benefits, and satisfaction connected with the sale of money that offers to users and customers, financial related value.”

-The efficiency of emerging financial system largely depends upon the quality and variety of financial services provided by financial intermediaries.
-It include under writing agencies, credit rating agencies, merchant bankers, depositories etc.
+The efficiency of emerging financial systems largely depends upon the quality and variety of financial services provided by financial intermediaries.
+It includes underwriting agencies, credit rating agencies, merchant bankers, depositories, etc.

-In last 60 years the Indian financial system has shown tremendous growth in terms of quality, diversity, innovations and complexity of operation.
-Indicators like money supply, deposits and credit of banks, primary and secondary issues and so on, have increased rapidly.
-India has witnessed different phases of economy like diversification, disintermediation, securitization, liberalization globalization etc. and the volume and growth of the capital in the country very much depends upon the efficiency and intensity of the operations and activities in the financial market.
+In the last 60 years, the Indian financial system has shown tremendous growth in terms of quality, diversity, innovations, and complexity of operations.
+Indicators like money supply, deposits and credit of banks, primary and secondary issues, and so on, have increased rapidly.
+India has witnessed different phases of the economy like diversification, disintermediation, securitization, liberalization globalization, etc. and the volume and growth of the capital in the country very much depends upon the efficiency and intensity of the operations and activities in the financial market.
 Hence for a country to progress on the economic front it is necessary that its financial system works efficiently.

 BCom Money and Finance in India Notes Study Material